JuliaOpt/MathProgBase.jl/doc/nlp.rst

     lists features requested by the solver.
 These may include ``:Grad`` for gradients of :math:`f`, ``:Jac`` for explicit Jacobians of :math:`g`, ``:JacVec`` for Jacobian-vector products, ``:HessVec`` for Hessian-vector
-    and Hessian-of-Lagrangian-vector products, ``:Hess`` for full Hessians and Hessian-of-Lagrangians, and ``:ExprGraph`` for expression graphs.
+    and Hessian-of-Lagrangian-vector products, ``:Hess`` for explicit Hessians and Hessian-of-Lagrangians, and ``:ExprGraph`` for expression graphs.

 .. function:: features_available(d::AbstractNLPEvaluator)